TyphooN-/MQL5-NNFX-Risk_Management_System/CRYPTO_SUPPLY_ANALYSIS.md

 ## Crypto LONG Analysis: Post-SOL Bear Market Deployment (2026-03-30)

-**Premise:** BBUD's SOL short cascade extracts ~$2.08M equity by $5 SOL (naked ride from ~$44 to $5, with opportunistic cascade at $20).
+**Premise:** AJTK's SOL short cascade extracts ~$3.4M equity by $5 SOL (MG $1.87 → cascade $3.00 at pure short → naked ride to $5).
 At $5, close all shorts.
-Deploy $2.08M into a crypto LONG at the bear market bottom.
+Deploy ~$3.4M into a crypto LONG at the bear market bottom.
 MG LONG at $4.20133769 — TRIM instantly consumes the short hedge at low prices because the equity/margin ratio is enormous.

 **The question: which of the 7 Darwinex cryptos gives the best long?**